metio/terraform-provider-k8s/docs/data-sources/policy_karmada_io_override_policy_v1alpha1_manifest.md

 Optional:

-- `target_cluster` (Attributes) TargetCluster defines restrictions on this override policythat only applies to resources propagated to the matching clusters.nil means matching all clusters. (see [below for nested schema](#nestedatt--spec--override_rules--target_cluster))
+- `target_cluster` (Attributes) TargetCluster defines restrictions on this override policy that only applies to resources propagated to the matching clusters. nil means matching all clusters. (see [below for nested schema](#nestedatt--spec--override_rules--target_cluster))

 <a id="nestedatt--spec--override_rules--overriders"></a>
 ### Nested Schema for `spec.override_rules.overriders`